rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/HealthCheckHandler.md

 ## Overview

 HealthCheckHandler is invoked when the task specified in the intent has the value "healthCheck".
-This handler is responsible for sending the healthCheck command and validating whether FCA is launched as a 3rd party app or not
+This handler is responsible for sending the healthCheck command and validating whether FCA is launched as a third-party app or not.

-It performs the following actions :
+It performs the following actions:
-1. Parse the input message received.
+1. Parses the input message received.
-2. Confirm the healthCheck status.
+2. Confirms the healthCheck status.
-3. Save the response/error.
+3. Saves the response or error.
-4. Format the result and send the response back to IntentReader.
+4. Formats the result and sends the response back to IntentReader.

 ## Usage

+* Request Format

 ```json
     {